Benefits of Global Wildlife Fair’s Screening

 Venue: Gulmohar Hall, India Habitat Centre, New Delhi

-Poachers' Paradish Ecotourism Hotspot
+Poachers' Paradish to Ecotourism Hotspot

 A Film About the Community Run Mangalajodi Ecotourism Chilika Lake